languidphoton/ralts/README.md

 That's it, you've now downloaded all the stories, processed them and are ready to use Obsidian to read them, except it's a bit dull at the moment - there's no links to any characters, groups, races, objects and other interesting things.
 That's where `novaspark.py` comes in.

-## Using novaspark.py to populate characters
+## Using novaspark.py to create story stubs

 At the moment, if you point Obsidian at the `obsidian_folder` you're not going to see too much.